-- Demonstrates that diversified agro-ecosystems are able to be intensified while environmental quality can be preserved or restored and biodiversity can be enhanced
+- Demonstrates that diversified agro-ecosystems can be intensified with environmental quality preserved, restored and enhanced

 - Includes analysis of economic constraints leading to specialization of farms and regions and the social locking forces resisting to diversification of agro-ecosystems

-- Presents a global vision of world agriculture facing the trade-off between the necessary increase in food production for feeding increasing human population and the necessity of restoring environment quality
+- Presents a global vision of world agriculture and the tradeoff between a necessary increase in food production and restoring environment quality

 Graduate students, academics and researchers working to mitigate environmental impact while ensuring optimal agricultural output for food security purposes